-Create and submit a tar file containing the following:
+Create and submit a tar file containing the following before midnight on the due date:

 - Your well-documented source code for all Java files that you write.
-You do not need to submit source code for starter files, as you should not need to modify them. - ullet A README file that contains your answers to thought questions 1 and 2.
+You do not need to submit source code for starter files, as you should not need to modify them. - A README file that contains your answers to thought questions 1 and 2.
+When working on the thought problems, your program may run out of memory.
+You may increase the size of the heap for your program by running it as, for example: